 4. Aren’t we clever – Don’t matter, spend twenty years mastering a domain, obtaining degrees of skill and unknown space compression beyond that of 90% of humanity.
 There’ll still be those know our domain vastly better and we virtually never know if we’re in their presence; And,

 5. Useful idiots – Yeah, the world, even our minuscule piece of it, is increasingly more complex every day.
 This geometrically expanding complexity reduces us all to little more than useful idiots.
-There’s no other option but to get over ourselves, contribute what we can, when and how and to who we can.
+There’s no other option but to get over ourselves, contribute what we can, when and how, and to who we can.

 Gratefully, service with Special Forces, development of these now deeply embedded rules, coupled with more than my fair share of costly personal high-Risk failures.
 Damage to or loss of relationships with those far ahead of me, possessing desire and capacity to help me.
-And to some degree, research in Computational Engineering and nature of computational problems in general.
+And to some degree, research in Computational Engineering and the nature of computational problems in general.
 Has finally brought me to a place where I pick my fights.
 Carefully.

 - We’ve no idea who’s working to help us, nor how hard they are pulling for us, how much cost they are taking upon themselves to see us succeed, despite ourselves.